-TO:Town of Haymarket Town CouncilSUBJECT:Planned Land Use Map AmendmentDATE:01/04/16
+TO: Town of Haymarket Town Council SUBJECT: Planned Land Use Map Amendment

-- In May 2015, the Town Council adopted the attached Resolution directing the Planning Commission to consider an amendment to the Planned Land Use Map of the Comprehensive Plan to change the designation of six parcels fronting Washington Street, west of St. Paul's Drive and east of Madison Street, from their planned land use designation of "Residential" to "Transitional Commercial". - > Attached for use by the Council are the existing and proposed amended Planned Land Use Maps - > Also attached for Council's reference is the 1996 "Future Land Use Map" - > Staff will provide draft motions and a draft Ordinance to adopt the change with the final packet.
+- In May 2015, the Town Council adopted the attached Resolution directing the Planning Commission to consider an amendment to the Planned Land Use Map of the Comprehensive Plan to change the designation of five parcels fronting Washington Street, west of St. Paul's Drive and east of Madison Street, from their planned land use designation of "Residential" to "Transitional Commercial". - During Staff review of the item, it was determined that a well lot associated with 14841 Washington Street (14851 Washington Street) would need to be included with the Council directive.
+The public hearing advertisement included the noted lot. - Per the adopted Comprehensive Plan, the Transitional Commercial designation "...calls for low-intensity commercial uses to serve as a distinct transition between low and moderate density residential areas and high-intensity commercial uses within the neighborhood/Town Center and Planned Interchange Park.
+Conversions of existing residential structures to commercial uses are encouraged and should continue the open, small town atmosphere and sense of place.
+New structures or additions to existing structures should be permitted under the guidance of the Architectural Review Board and should take into account the impact of parking, lighting, and screening requirements of commercial uses when adjacent to planned residential areas..." - Attached for use by the Council are the existing and proposed amended Planned Land Use Maps - Also attached for Council's reference is the 1996 "Future Land Use Map" which designates the subject properties "Center Commercial."